 But what about existing customers?
 Customer retention is more important than bringing in new customers.
 You can’t forget about them!

-Holding regular meetings with your customer support teams will not only help you to find new blog post topics, but will help you flesh out other areas of your content strategy such as post-sales educational and support documentation content.back to menu ↑
+Holding regular meetings with your customer support teams will not only help you to find new blog post topics but will help you flesh out other areas of your content strategy such as post-sales educational and support documentation content.back to menu ↑

 26. Ask Your Customers

-In order to find new blog post ideas for your blog, you need to reach out to your audience.
+To find new blog post ideas for your blog, you need to reach out to your audience.
 Do a quick homework and see where your audience mostly hangs out.

 Ask your readers to tell you what they would like to read more of – and then give it to them.
-It sounds simple, but remarkably few people actually do it.
+It sounds simple, but remarkably few people do it.

 You can crowdsource content ideas by sending out a survey.
 Give your existing community a reason to engage in every post, or email your subscribers for feedback.
 Use SurveyMonkey for quickly creating customer surveys.

-Reader participation and community driven content is a key component for many successful independent bloggers and membership business owners.
+Reader participation and community-driven content is a key component for many successful independent bloggers and membership business owners.